jpt13653903/ALCHA/Wiki/Home.md

     }
     SomeModule<location = "(0.1, 0.3)->(0.8, 0.5)"> TheInstance;

-## 2.6 Literals
+## 2.7 Literals
 ALCHA literals are all stored as infinite-precision rational numbers (by means of the [GNU MP library](https://gmplib.org/)).
 An imaginary literal can be specified by using either a "j" or "i" postfix.
 Literals can be binary ("0b" prefix), octal ("0o" prefix), hexadecimal ("0x" prefix) or decimal (no prefix).
 Decimal numbers have an optional decimal exponent by means of an "e" postfix.
-Binary, octal and hexadecimal numbers have an optional binary exponent by means of a "p" postfix.
-All literals can be cast to a fixed-point format by means of the "`" operator.
+Binary, octal, decimal and hexadecimal numbers have an optional binary exponent by means of a "p" postfix.
+All literals can be cast to a fixed-point format by means of the "'" operator.
 Within numerical literals, the underscore character ("\_") is ignored.
+Character literals are string literals with only one character.
 Below are some examples:

     :::C++
     123.456      // decimal constant
-    123.456`8.8  // Decimal constant of fixed-point 8.8 type
+    123.456'8'8  // Decimal constant of fixed-point 8.8 type
     0b101.0101   // Binary constant
     0o123.456    // Octal constant
     0xABC.DEF    // Hexadecimal constant
     123_456_e7   // Decimal constant with decimal exponent (10ˆ7)
+    123_456_p7   // Decimal constant with binary exponent (2^7)
     0x123_ABC_p7 // Hexadecimal constant with binary exponent (2ˆ7)
     7.3 + 8.9j   // Decimal complex constant
     'Ω'          // Unicode character constant